-Keep an eye on your inbox the week of April 15th!
-We will notify all applicants about their acceptance and scholarship funds via email.
+We will announce acceptances on March 20th.
+We will notify all applicants about the status of their application and scholarship status via email.

 We welcome programs from across the United States as well as international programs to attend our training programs.
-In previous years, participants have come from all over the United States as well as from Denmark, China, Canada, Puerto Rico, Japan, and beyond.
+In previous years, participants have come from all over the United States as well as from Denmark, China, Canada, Puerto Rico, and Japan.

-While the Edible Schoolyard Berkeley, the Edible Schoolyard Project’s demonstration and training site, operates at Martin Luther King, Jr. Middle School, we welcome training participants who work with students of all ages; pre-K-12 as well as college, university, and adult populations.
+We welcome training participants who work with students of all ages; including PreK-12, college, university, and adult populations.

 The content we develop and present at the Edible Schoolyard Summer Training is relevant to and adaptable for programs working across diverse populations and contexts – in student age, background, subject area, staffing, climate, and geography.